IMerlin1009I/Scavanger-Hunt/CONTRIBUTING.md

 ### How to contribute:
 1. Fork the project
 2. Make the changes you want in your fork
-3. Make a merge request
+3. Submit a pull request

 ### Our Standards